 Eggplant caponata is an easy recipe that’s full of flavor.
 This vegetarian eggplant recipe is made with fresh vegetables and can be prepared quickly.

 We use eggplant very often in our recipes because it’s such a versatile vegetable that can be used in different ways.
 Eggplant recipes are very common in Middle Eastern and Mediterranean cuisine.
-Some of our favorite eggplant recipes are stuffed eggplants with lamb and walnuts, stuffed eggplant parmesan and Greek eggplant moussaka.
+Some of our favorite eggplant recipes are eggplant lasagna, classic eggplant parmesan and Greek eggplant moussaka.
 Today’s recipe is a simple dish to make in summer and can be served with just a piece of bread.

 What is eggplant caponata?